ome/omero_search_engine/readme.rst

 * The second part of the query is or_filters; it has alternatives to search the database; it answers a question like finding the images which can satisfy one or more of conditions inside this list.
 It is a list of dict also and have the same format as the dict inside and_filter

-* The third part is the main_attributes, it allows the user to search using one or more of project _id, dataset_id, owner_id, group_id, owner_id, etc. It supports two operators, equals and not_equals.
+* The third part is the main_attributes, it allows the user to search using one or more of project _id, dataset_id, group_id, owner_id, group_id, owner_id, etc. It supports two operators, equals and not_equals.
 Hence, it is possible to search one project instead of all the projects, also it is possible to search the results which belong to a specific user or a group.

 * The search engine returns the results in a JSON which has the following keys: